Motivation and Purpose

 The project has built a Community of Interest of considerable size and influence in the ontologies field.
 It has delivered a set of guidelines for best practice and a checklist to exemplify their value.
 The Ontologies Guidelines for Best Practice are available on a publicly accessible wiki:- https://pistoiaalliance.atlassian.net/wiki/display/PUB/Ontologies+Mapping+Resources

-The detailed requirements for an ontologies mapping tool, developed last year, enabled us to evaluate existing tools this year during phase 2 of the project.
+Understanding the detailed requirements for an ontologies mapping tool enabled us to evaluate existing tools during phase 2 of the project.
 Seven tool providers participated in the request for information (RFI) to support our systematic evaluation.
-Details of this process are available on the public project resource wiki.
+Details of this process and our findings are available on the public project resource wiki.
 Our RFI evaluation considered 1) tool capability against our requirements and 2) mapping performance for two mapping tasks between two pairs of ontologies in the disease and phenotype domain.
 Namely, Human Phenotype (HP) Ontology vs. Mammalian Phenotype (MP) Ontology and Human Disease Ontology (DOID) vs. Orphanet and Rare Diseases Ontology (ORDO).

-An important output from the OM project during 2016 has been to gather and develop our requirements for an Ontologies Mapping Service.
+An important output from the OM project has been to develop our requirements for an Ontologies Mapping Service.
 While an Ontologies Mapping Tool finds matches of equivalence and similarity between ontologies which powers applications, such valuable mappings loose value as the source ontologies change.
 This requires a mapping service, as illustrated here, to maintain the ontologies mappings, which would otherwise consume valuable internal resource in any organisation using them.
-Our Ontologies Mapping Service requirements are reaching a mature state, ready for implementation in the next phase of the project.
+We have been making good progress with implementation of a prototype Ontologies Mappings Service working with the Samples, Phenotypes and Ontologies Team at EMBL-EBI.
+We expect to be in a position to share our work early in 2018, which we plan to publish.